CheViana/network-calls-stats/tutorial.md

 Here's execution time results on dashboard:
 [tutorial-images/example-1-request-time-results.png]

-Full code of Example 1 can be found [here](https://github.com/CheViana/network-calls-stats/blob/master/example-1-aiohttp-send-stats-basic.py).
+Full code of Example 1 can be found in [example-1-aiohttp-send-stats-basic.py](https://github.com/CheViana/network-calls-stats/blob/master/example-1-aiohttp-send-stats-basic.py).

 See chapter 'Running code examples' below on how to run example code and setup monitoring infrastructure.